 Sports Tourism and the Cévennes National Park: The Transmodern Choice

-The aim of this article is to examine and analyze how stakeholders in a protected area, such as the Cévennes National Park (PNC), act in response to the current and conflicting goals of economic growth and ecosystem conservation.
-From a tourism-and-sports perspective, we have attempted, in the first part, to illustrate their working methods and how these reveal a transmodern cultural form (Corneloup, 2011).
-A culture in which, through innovation and solidarity, sustainable development and collective well-being are the primary objectives.
+The purpose of this article is to describe and analyze how stakeholders in a protected area, such as the Cévennes National Park (PNC), act in light of the current and conflicting goals of growth and ecosystem conservation.
+From a tourism and sports perspective, in the first part of this article we sought to illustrate their working methods and how these reveal a transmodern cultural form (Corneloup, 2011)—a culture in which, through innovation and solidarity, sustainable development and collective well-being are the primary objectives.
 We also analyze how this transmodernity has taken shape in the region.
-We will see that it is organized around a knowledge economy based on information sharing and decision-making through consensus and debate, and that it represents the means by which stakeholders have sought to make the region innovative and attractive.
+We will see that it is organized around a knowledge economy based on information sharing and decision-making through consensus and debate, and that it represents the means by which local stakeholders have sought to make the region innovative and attractive.

-Living in the Pays Viganais community of municipalities can be seen as a privilege for those who love nature and the great outdoors.
-Indeed, Le Vigan and its neighboring towns are part of the Cévennes National Park (PNC), the only French national park with settlements at its heart.
-This offers visitors a wealth of opportunities for outdoor activities.
-We decided to examine these activities with the aim of understanding the current dynamics of this region.
+Living in the Pays Viganais community of communes can be seen as a privilege for those who love nature and the great outdoors.
+Indeed, Le Vigan and its neighboring communes are part of the Cévennes National Park (PNC), the only French national park with settlements in its heart.
+This offers visitors a wide range of opportunities for outdoor activities.
+We decided to examine these activities in order to understand the current dynamics of this region.
 These outdoor activities are highly diverse and varied; they can differ in terms of their environments (aquatic, terrestrial, aerial, etc.), their levels of risk, or their technical complexity.
 These differences among outdoor activities are meaningful and represent distinct cultural forms.
-That is to say, each of the dimensions (equipment, technology, physical techniques, objectives, etc.) associated with the practice reveals social (Marc and Michaud, 1981) and cultural characteristics linked to a specific era and geographical space.
+In other words, each dimension (equipment, technology, physical techniques, objectives, etc.) associated with the practice reveals social (Marc and Michaud, 1981) and cultural characteristics tied to a specific era and geographic location.

-Initially, outdoor physical activities developed around traditional games (Mounet, 2004), the rules and customs of which varied depending on where they were played.
-They are classified as part of traditional culture because enjoyment and recreation were the primary focus.
-However, these practices have gradually become more widespread, becoming more structured and institutionalized since the late 20th century.
-The marking of trails, as well as the opening of clubs and sports service providers, has made these activities accessible to a new audience.
-According to Corneloup (2011), this period in history corresponds to modernity because it involved developing new activities at the national level in order to master nature, dominate it, and encourage comparisons and thus competition.
-But this “sportification” (Perelman, 2010) of these practices and this democratization brought with it overuse of natural areas (Mounet, 2004).
-Indeed, the arrival of a mass population drives experts, seeking tranquility, to abandon their usual spots and head toward new “secret spots,” which will themselves eventually be discovered by the masses (Mounet, 2004).
-This phenomenon of overcrowding in nature is only amplified by postmodern culture, where practitioners utilize the entire environment (land, water, air) through new forms of activities such as paragliding or surfing (Corneloup, 2011).
+Initially, outdoor physical activities developed around traditional games (Mounet, 2004), for which the rules and norms varied depending on where they were played.
+They are categorized as part of traditional culture because enjoyment and recreation were the primary focus.
+However, these activities have gradually become more widespread, becoming more structured and institutionalized since the late 20th century.
+The marking of trails and the establishment of clubs and sports service providers have made these activities accessible to a new audience.
+According to Corneloup (2011), this period in history corresponds to modernity because it involved developing new activities at the national level in order to control and dominate nature, and to encourage comparisons and, consequently, competition.
+However, this “sportification” (Perelman, 2010) of these activities and their democratization have led to overcrowding in natural areas (Mounet, 2004).
+Indeed, the influx of the general public has prompted experts, seeking tranquility, to abandon their usual spots in favor of new “secret spots,” which will eventually be discovered by the wider public (Mounet, 2004).
+This phenomenon of overcrowding in nature is only amplified by postmodern culture, in which participants make use of the entire environment (land, water, air) through new forms of recreation such as paragliding or surfing (Corneloup, 2011).

-In addition, sports tourism has grown, making natural areas a fundamental resource for tourism providers (Mounet, 1997).
-Nature has thus quickly become a coveted space where conflicts of interest can arise between athletes, tourism providers, hunters, and others.
-But beyond conflicts among humans, this increased visitor traffic causes damage and harm to biodiversity as a whole.
-This raises questions: what values and forms of tourism would be more in line with ecological concerns?
+Furthermore, sports tourism has grown, making natural areas a fundamental resource for tourism service providers (Mounet, 1997).
+Nature has thus quickly become a coveted space where conflicts of interest can arise between sports enthusiasts, service providers, hunters, and others.
+But beyond conflicts among humans, this increased visitor traffic causes damage and disruption to biodiversity as a whole.
+This raises questions: What values and forms of tourism would be more in line with ecological concerns?
 How can we limit the impact of nature-based sports tourism in light of global warming?
 How should we manage our territories?

 In this context, the French government has established national parks to protect certain areas rich in biodiversity.
-This national park status entails a framework—a set of guidelines—that applies to all stakeholders within the territory.
+This national park status entails a framework—a structure—that applies to all stakeholders within the territory.
 National parks consist of a “core” area and a “buffer zone.”
-The core of the park is monitored with great vigilance, and human activities there are strictly regulated for conservation purposes, while the peripheral zone (“buffer zone”) is monitored with fewer restrictions but follows the approach established by the public agency and the “core” zone.
-Two distinct policies can then be implemented, aiming to maximize the dual objectives of biodiversity conservation and rural development (Debril, 2014).
+The core of the park is closely monitored, and human activities there are strictly regulated for conservation purposes, while the peripheral zone (“buffer zone”) is subject to fewer restrictions but aligns with the policies set by the public agency and the “core” zone.
+Two distinct policies can thus be implemented, aiming to maximize the dual objectives of biodiversity conservation and rural development (Debril, 2014).
 We will analyze this operational model from the perspective of tourism and sports.

 It is important to note that Corneloup (2011) identifies this period as the emergence of the transmodern cultural form.
 He defines it as a culture developing around climate issues and collective well-being.
-According to him, the growth objectives of the modern and postmodern systems only exacerbate vulnerabilities on ecological, economic, energy, social, and health levels.
-The transmodern lifestyle, proposed by the public, offers an alternative with a return to a long-term perspective where nature once again becomes a central focus.
-However, it is important to understand that this is not a step backward; this lifestyle seeks to draw inspiration from and go beyond modernity to reach a higher level of consciousness and political intelligence (Corneloup and Mao, 2010), thereby overcoming the constraints of the existing system.
-Regarding outdoor activities, this approach would generate a new dynamic (Corneloup and Mao, 2010) through conceptual changes and innovations aimed at fostering creativity and rethinking how we experience physical sensations and recreational time.
-It is therefore worth exploring how providers of outdoor activities have adapted to the rules set by national parks, and how these activities hold meaning in relation to the associated cultural forms.
+According to him, the growth objectives of the modern and postmodern systems only exacerbate vulnerabilities in ecological, economic, energy, social, and health terms.
+The transmodern lifestyle, championed by the public, offers an alternative by returning to a long-term perspective in which nature once again becomes a central focus.
+However, it is important to understand that this is not a step backward; this lifestyle seeks to draw inspiration from and move beyond modernity to reach a new level of consciousness and political intelligence (Corneloup and Mao, 2010), thereby overcoming the constraints of the existing system.
+With regard to outdoor activities, this approach would generate a new dynamic (Corneloup and Mao, 2010) through conceptual changes and innovations aimed at fostering creativity and rethinking how we experience physical sensations and recreational time.
+It therefore seems worthwhile to understand how providers of outdoor activities have adapted to the rules prescribed by national parks, and how these activities carry meaning in light of the associated cultural forms.

-To this end, our study focused on the Pays Viganais Community of Municipalities (CCPV), which is part of the PNC, straddling both its core and its peripheral zone.
-The population of this territory, governed by the various policies of the PNC as well as those of the CCPV, appears to have embraced the principles of transmodernity through a sustainable lifestyle and the fostering of solidarity.
+To this end, our study focused on the Pays Viganais Community of Communes (CCPV), which is part of the PNC, straddling both its core and its peripheral zone.
+The population of this territory—governed by the various policies of the PNC as well as those of the CCPV—appears to have embraced the principles of transmodernity through a sustainable lifestyle and the fostering of solidarity.
 This article provides an opportunity to better understand the ins and outs of this cultural phenomenon.
-To do so, we will first examine the influence of transmodernity on the forms of sports tourism present in this region.
-Then, the second part will help us understand how these ecological and societal transformations have emerged in this region.
+To this end, in the first section we will examine the influence of transmodernity on the forms of sports tourism present in this region.
+Then, in the second section, we will explore how these ecological and societal transformations have emerged in this region.

 Methodology